For the workhorse

 Take photos and videos using the 5MP rear camera and enjoy video calls and selfies using the 2MP front camera.

-Along with an accelerometer so you can position the tablet in landscape or portrait mode to accommodate everything from watching movies to reading e-books.
+The accelerometer lets you position the tablet in landscape or portrait mode to accommodate everything from watching movies to reading e-books.
 Ambient light sensors ensure comfortable reading.
 Both tablets can connect wirelessly to a compatible Bluetooth keyboard to transform into a more laptop-like experience so that you can go from downtime to productivity time with ease.

 Amazon Fire HD 10 Plus vs. Amazon Fire HD 10: Key differences

 Where these two tablets differ operationally is with power: while they both have 2GHz octa-core processors, the HD 10 Plus has 4GB of RAM versus just 3GB of RAM in the Fire HD 10.
-This might come in handy for multitasking, running multiple programs or apps simultaneously, or streaming high-quality or bandwidth-intensive apps and programs.
+That extra bump might come in handy for multitasking, running multiple programs or apps simultaneously, or streaming high-quality or bandwidth-intensive apps and programs.

 The third main difference is in the exterior finishes.
 While the Fire HD 10 Plus comes in a soft-touch slate color, the HD 10 comes in black, denim, lavender, or olive, providing more options and playful finishes that might appeal more to children.

 Amazon Fire HD 10 Plus vs. Amazon Fire HD 10: Which do you choose?

 Keep in mind that if you do plan to use the tablet for work purposes, there's an Amazon Fire HD 10 Productivity Bundle option with either model, which includes a Bluetooth keyboard case and a 12-month Microsoft 365 Personal subscription for an extra $70.

 When looking for an affordable tablet for a young child, you might be better off with the Amazon Fire HD 10 Kids Pro.
 Designed specifically for older kids, it focuses on durability via the included bumper case along with parental controls and offers a diverse kid-appropriate content library.

 But back to the two main devices, when you're trying to decide between the Amazon Fire HD 10 Plus vs. Amazon Fire HD 10, they are so similar that you can't go wrong with either of them.

 Use with the wireless dock